Wayne Townsend

 W. Wayne Townsend (May 1, 1926 – July 3, 2015) was an American politician from the U.S. state of Indiana.
 A Democrat, he was his party's gubernatorial nominee in 1984.
-Townsend was defeated by the incumbent Republican Governor Robert D. Orr.
+Townsend was defeated by the incumbent Republican governor Robert D. Orr.

+State legislative career

+Gubernatorial campaigns

+Townsend twice ran for Governor of Indiana.
+In 1980, he lost the Democratic Party primary election to businessman John A. Hillenbrand II.
+In 1984, he received the Democratic nomination but lost the election to Robert D. Orr (the incumbent Republican).